mknichel/javascript-errors/README.md

 *  `throw new Error('Problem description.')`
 *  `throw Error('Problem description.')` <-- equivalent to the first one
-*  `throw 'Problem description.'` <-- BAD
+*  `throw 'Problem description.'` <-- Bad
+*  `throw null` <-- Even worse

 Throwing a String is really not recommended since the browser will not attach a stack trace to that error, losing the context of where that error ocurred in the code.
-See https://mknichel.github.io/JavaScript-Errors/throw-string.html for an example.
+See https://mknichel.github.io/javascript-errors/throw-string.html for an example.

 ### Error Messages